 International students seeking employment, either on-campus or off-campus, must follow both University and Federal regulations governing international student employment.
-For additional information on any of the topics below, please see the employment section of the Forms page.
+For additional information on any of the topics below, please see the corresponding sections of our website and the employment section of the Forms page.

 F-1 students or J-1 students may engage in part-time (up to 20 hours per week) employment on the OSU campus while classes are in session.
 These students may work full-time (more than 20 hours per week) on-campus in between terms and during the summer vacation, as long as they plan to be a full-time student the following term.

 J-1 students who are sponsored by Oregon State University must request authorization for employment from OIS before beginning employment.
 J-1 students who are sponsored by an agency other than OSU should contact their program sponsor directly to obtain work authorization.

 Do not participate in any type of off-campus employment unless authorized by the Office of International Services (OIS) and/or the US Citizenship and Immigration Services (USCIS).

 As an F-1 or J-1 student, you may be eligible to engage in a temporary internship or off-campus employment to gain practical experience in your field of study, before or after the completion of your studies.
 If you are interested in off-campus employment, you should plan to attend an employment information session or make an appointment with an international student advisor before accepting an employment offer.

 F-1 students who would like to complete an internship may be authorized for Curricular Practical Training (CPT) by OIS.
 To learn more about CPT, please sign up for a free CPT workshop by calling (541) 737-6310 or complete the online module in Canvas.
 Students must attend a workshop prior to applying for CPT.